jakehatchell/Pizza-Wars/README.md

 If it does, simulation results will be appended to the file.

 Rules:
-- The simulation runs for 7 days, starting on a sunday.
+- The simulation runs for 7 days, starting on a Sunday.
 - Core is able to have 3 pizzas out for consumption at once, Schilletter has 6
 - Core can produce 2 pizzas per tick, Schilleter can produce 1
 - Pizzas can be "dropped" causing them to never reach the students